saurav717/Chiba-Nishizeki/README.md

 T = O(alpha * n)

-n - number of nodes
+n - number of nodes;
 alpha - arboricity of the graph